biodiversitydata-se/SBDI4R/README.md

 The Swedish Biodiversity Data Infrastructure (SBDI) provides tools to enable users of biodiversity information to find, access, combine and visualise data on Swedish plants and animals; these have been made available from [Biodiversity Atlas Sweden](https://bioatlas.se/).
 Here we provide a subset of the tools, and some extension tools (found previously in Analysportalen.se) to be directly used within R.

 SBDI4R enables the R community to directly access data and resources hosted by the Biodiversity Atlas Sweden.
 Our goal is to enable outputs (e.g. observations of species) to be queried and output in a range of standard formats.
 This tool is built on the Atlas of Living Australia [ALA4R](https://github.com/AtlasOfLivingAustralia/ALA4R) package which provides similar services for the ALA and.
-This package also builds upon a similar package [NBN4R](https://github.com/fozy81/NBN4R) that wraps ALA4R functions but redirects requests to different web servers, in this case, Bioatlas servers.
+This package also builds upon a similar package [NBN4R](https://github.com/fozy81/NBN4R) that wraps ALA4R functions but redirects requests to different web servers, in this case, SBDI servers.
 Both SBDI, NBN and ALA share similar Application Protocol Interface (API) web services.

 The use-examples based on ALA4R are presented at the [2014 ALA Science Symposium](http://www.ala.org.au/blogs-news/2014-atlas-of-living-australia-science-symposium/) are available in the package vignette, via (in R): `vignette("SBDI4R")`, and a draft modifed version using NBN data is below.